ch604/bvm/README.md

-# bvm
-bvm - bash version manager
+# bvm - bash version manager

 install and use various versions of bash for testing, written in bash!